lucasath/ReportError/README.md

 ## Configuration

-- Wrap your entire app tree with `ErrorProvider` to capture global errors.
+- Wrap your entire app tree with `ErrorReport` to capture global errors.
-- Wrap components you want to monitor with `ErrorBoundary`.
 - Captured errors are sent via `fetch` as a POST request with a JSON payload containing:
   - `message`: error message
   - `stack`: stack trace